Can European Companies Thrive Without Geo-Blocking?

 For instance, take a grocery e-retailer, Francesco says.
 Italian customers will be probably interested in seeing homepage deals on spaghetti, while German customers will probably prefer seeing specials on pretzels.
 All consumers will prefer seeing this content in their languages of choice.

-However, the Commission's proposal does not prevent market-specific price discrimination (or "price localization," as we call it), Francesco says.
+However, the Commission's proposal does not prevent market-specific price discrimination (or "price localisation," as we call it), Francesco says.
 "They're proposing that customers receive unfettered access to a company's websites serving nearby markets," he explains.
 "But retailers can still use geo-targeting to display a price that's appropriate to foreign shoppers."

 This ensures the playing field remains level for businesses across multiple markets, while consumers are empowered to conduct cross-border transactions, in their preferred languages, if they wish.
 It's a win-win.